LRawrerL/yolov7_sagemaker_endpoint/README.md

 ![](https://i.imgur.com/8fjFKAZ.png)

 # Step 5 Launching the Endpoint
-I have compiled all the steps from -> [Adapting Own Inference Container](https://docs.aws.amazon.com/sagemaker/latest/dg/adapt-inference-container.html) into one python file that will assume the IAM role instead of using pass down.
+I have compiled all the steps from -> [Adapting Own Inference Container](https://docs.aws.amazon.com/sagemaker/latest/dg/adapt-inference-container.html) that will assume the IAM role instead of using pass down.

 It will then also save the endpoint name into a txt file which can you use to read later.

+## Step 5.1 Assuming Role and Setting up Client

 ```python
 import boto3